-This metric is a measure of the percentage of long-term patients that retained mobility levels.
+This datapoint is a measure of the percent of long-term patients who were able to retain mobility.

-This metric tracks the number of hospitalizations per 1,000 days of patient care.
-Staying out of the hospital is key to maintaining the physical health of nursing home residents.
+This is the number of hospitalizations per 1,000 days of care.
+There is generally a correlation between staying out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations

-In Alderson Convalescent Hospital, 12.45 Percentage of Residents Rehospitalized
+In Alderson Convalescent Hospital, 23.13% of Residents Rehospitalized

 Short-term Care: ER Visits

-This metric is a measure of the number of emergency room visits per 1,000 days of short-term care.
-Staying out of the emergency room is one way to assess patient well-being during rehabilitation.
+This metric is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+Staying out of the emergency room is one way to gauge patient care during rehabilitation.